tinsmanrobotics/tinsmanrobotics.github.io/_posts/2024-01-25-insurance-verification.md

 > **Verification flights start at $150/hr (depending on location)**

+Aerial Footage can also be used for:
+- Disaster inspections
+- Defensiable Space inspections
+- Property Records

-`*All flights operate under FAA Part 107 SUAS Commercial Drone operations rules and regulations.*`
+`All flights operate under FAA Part 107 SUAS Commercial Drone operations rules and regulations`